lwhiteley/react-native-android-iconify/README.md

 - [android-iconify](https://github.com/JoanZapata/android-iconify)

 ## Notes
-- only IconTextView was implemented so far, will implement the other widgets shortly
+- IconTextView, IconButton and IconToggleButton are implemented
 - all available icon modules of [android-iconify](https://github.com/JoanZapata/android-iconify) were included
 - as seen above font size and color are controlled by css, all other features of [android-iconify](https://github.com/JoanZapata/android-iconify) remain the same
 - Please report any issues or send patches to get fixes in